Please note that Tapas no longer supports Internet Explorer.

 With that, they split off.
 The two groups faded into different alleyways, swallowed by the night.

 “Stay close, Moons.
-Be my eyes in back.
-Keep an eye out for anyone as we’re going,” Erith said in a hushed tone, picking up his pace.
+Be my eyes in back,” Erith said in a hushed tone, picking up his pace.

 The two wound through alleyways, avoiding every main road they could.
-Erith could hear the ragged breaths coming from Amun over his shoulder.
+Behind him, Amun’s ragged breaths were the only sound stirring the night air.

 Amun was picking himself up off the stairs, the pack had rolled a few steps below.
 Erith darted toward Amun, who raised his hand.

-Erith crouched, swung the pack over his shoulder, and hoisted himself upright.
+Erith swung the pack over his shoulder and hoisted himself upright.
 He scanned the alley before extending a hand to Amun.
 Amun clasped his forearm, but slipped—leaving a streak of blood across Erith’s skin.

 “Just a cut.
 Nobody put an arrow in my back or anything,” Amun muttered between breaths.